Crawl to Content

 Register

-Houston has seen plenty of records over the past two years: Keira D’Amato set an American record in the marathon here in 2021, Training Tweaks That Will Get You to a BQ October 15, 2023 time in 2023.
-If the pros head there, when they want to take a oscillate at a fast time, you know it will be reliable for a BQ as well.
-In 2023, 945 runners scored a BQ.
+it hit 6:51: Keira D’Amato set an American record in the marathon here in 2021, Sara Hall set the half marathon record the same year, Emily Sisson improved upon that half marathon time in 2023, and Weini Kelati did it again in 2024—and 2025.
+If the pros head there when they want to take a swing at a fast time, you know it will be reliable for a BQ as well.
+In 2025, 1,285 runners scored a BQ.

 The half and the full run together for the first 7.5 miles before they split off.
 Along the way, runners are treated to entertainment from Elvis impersonators, belly dancers, and tuba players, among others.
 Organizers say 200,000 spectators line the flat course on race morning.